kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 ### Mounts - own structure or k8s inherited

-Under the hood the secret mount becomes a volume mount in the runtime pod.
+Under the hood, the Secret mount becomes a volume mount in the runtime Pod.
-We could :
+We could:

-A) expose the k8s volume mount spec in function spec
+A) expose the k8s volume mount spec in the Function spec

 Pros:
- - Generic solution - Allows mounting anything : secrets, config maps, any volumes
+ - Generic solution - Allows mounting anything: Secrets, ConfigMaps, any volumes
- - very easy to achieve (rewriting from function spec to pod teplate spec)
+ - very easy to achieve (rewriting from the Function spec to Pod template spec)

 Cons:
- - Does not represent the service binging use case.
-User needs to translate service bindngs into volume mounts by themselves
+ - Does not represent the service binding use case.
+User needs to translate service bindings into volume mounts by themselves
- - Less compact ( elegant ) to configure requested service binding use case
+ - Less compact (elegant) to configure requested service binding use case
- - Noone requested it yet
+ - Noone has requested it yet

 ```yaml
 apiVersion: serverless.kyma-project.io/v1alpha2